monkins1010/Verusguideassets/VerusPay Installation Guide.md

 ## VerusPay Installation guide for WooCommerce

-:warning: ***Disclaimer no SSL secuirty and IP locking of the firewall is mentioned in this guide, Please use at your own risk.
+:warning: ***Disclaimer no SSL security and IP locking of the firewall is mentioned in this guide, Please use at your own risk.
 Add SSL and firewalls as necessary before deploying on a live Shop.*** :warning:

 This guide will show you how to setup the VerusPay plugin so that your WooCommerce store can accept cryptocurrency payments from VRSC, KMD, ARRR, ZCASH & more.